HaoWuLab-Bioinformatics/CTPredictor/README.md

 numpy

 ## Usage
-First, you should extract features of promoters, you can run the script to extract word2vec-based features as follows:
+First, you should extract features of data, you can run the script to extract smoothed bin contact probabilit (SBCP), small intra-domain contact probability (SICP), and smoothed small intra-domain contact probability (SSICP) features as follows:
+`python ./generate_features/generate_feature_sicp.py`
+`python ./generate_features/generate_feature_ssicp.py`
-`python feature_code.py`
+`python ./generate_features/generate_feature_sbcp.py`
-The extraction of other features is done using iLearnPlus [1].
 Then run the script as follows to compile and run iPro-WAEL:
 `python main.py`
 Note that the variable 'cell_lines' needs to be manually modified to change the predicted cell line.